quasarframework/quasar-testing/README.md

 - install the harness NPM package into your project;
 - scaffold necessary configuration files;
-- add script commands, if you so choose, which expose some functionality of the respective harness.
+- add script commands which expose some functionality of the respective harness.

 > App Extensions (such as these testing harnesses) only work with Quasar CLI, not with Vue CLI, nor by directly installing packages via a package manager as npm or yarn.
 Use `quasar ext add ...` or the installation step won't be executed and configuration files won't be copied over.